 Your Arcade 1 Up not showing up sound?
 Arcade games from the 1970s and 1980s are classic, but it’s a sad fact that most of them have long since stopped working because of their old age.
+The major problem is that they are not updated after its manufacturing.
+These kinds of gaming devices need updated versions to work properly.

 I’ve played so many of these arcade games in the past, but lately, I decided to dig up my old Pac-Man machine and see if I could get it up and running again.